Tiberriver256/azure-devops-node-api/docs/api-reference/webapi-core/README.md

 The WebApi Core documentation covers these essential concepts:

-1. **Connection Establishment** - How to create and configure connections to Azure DevOps
+1. **Connection Establishment**
+   - How to create and configure connections to Azure DevOps
+   - Setting up authentication handlers
+   - Testing connection status

-2. **Authentication Methods** - Different ways to authenticate with Azure DevOps services
+2. **Authentication Methods**
+   - Personal Access Token (PAT) authentication
+   - Basic authentication
+   - OAuth/Bearer token authentication
+   - NTLM authentication for on-premises deployments

-3. **API Client Access** - How to access specific API clients from the WebApi instance
+3. **API Client Access**
+   - How to access specific API clients from the WebApi instance
+   - Available API clients and their purposes
+   - Best practices for API client usage

-4. **Connection Configuration** - How to customize connection behavior with options
+4. **Connection Configuration**
+   - How to customize connection behavior with options
+   - Proxy configuration
+   - SSL settings
+   - Timeout and retry settings

 ## Target Audience